Prag8855/aab/content/guides/german-health-insurance.md

 - **It makes you avoid seeing a doctor**
     If you have a [deductible](/glossary/Selbstbeteiligung), you pay for most healthcare yourself.
 You might ignore a small problem because it costs €70 to see a doctor.
 You also get a yearly bonus if you don't use your insurance.
 It makes you avoid healthcare to save money.
 - **You pay, then get reimbursed**
     When you go to the doctor, you pay for the treatment, and your insurance pays you back later.
 You need enough money to pay the doctor.
 It's also more effort and more paperwork.
-You must also check if your insurance covers your treatment, or you will not get reimbursed.[^40]
+You must also check if your insurance covers your treatment, or you will not get reimbursed.[^40] Doctors often prescribe unnecessary treatments to private patients.
 - **You can be stuck with private**
     If you choose private, it's hard to change your mind.[^20] It's really hard to switch to public health insurance, or to another private insurance.
 You can be stuck with expensive private health insurance.
 Always [ask an expert](#insurance-brokers) before you choosing private; it's a very serious decision.
 - **They reject people**